RagedUnicorn/tf-aws-rg-secret/README.md

 Terraform expects whatever command that was executed to return a JSON response on the standard output.
 This means that whatever command is executed should not log anything else to standard output.
 Otherwise terraform will complain about a malformed JSON structure.

-### Upload a Keypair to AWS
+### Upload a Key Pair to AWS

-Uploading the keypair is then done by extracting the public key from the response from the command.
-This requires the previously executed command to return a JSON that contains the public key content in a JSON key with the name `public_key`.
+Uploading the key pair is done by extracting the public key from the JSON response from the command.
+This requires the previously executed command to return a JSON output that contains the public key content in a JSON key with the name `public_key`.
 For consistency this should be done for all key generations.

 ```hcl
 resource "aws_key_pair" "load_key_pair" {